vibinmichael18-qq/CAN-based-automotive-dashboard/README.md

 # 🚗 CAN Based Automotive Dashboard

 An embedded systems project that implements a **CAN-Based Automotive Dashboard** using the **PIC18F4580** microcontroller.
-It receives real-time vehicle data over the **CAN protocol** and displays parameters such as speed, RPM, temperature, and fuel level on an LCD.
+It receives real-time vehicle data over the **CAN protocol** and displays parameters such as **RPM, Speed, Turn Indicators, Gear Position, and Hazard Lights** on an LCD.

 ---